 The move to re-adopt a 25 mph speed limit takes us back to the days before car was king.
 The City of Coral Gables adopted Ordinance 655 in the 50’s where the speed limit was 25 mph in residential and 15 mph in the business district and around schools.
 It wasn’t until Miami Dade County became incorporated, during the rise of the highway age, that the speed limit was changed to 30 mph.

-Should the ordinance pass, staff will work quickly to replace existing signs with the new signage and we will launch an intensive awareness campaign.
-Be on the lookout to participate in our PACE CAR program where you pledge to drive the limit and place a magnet decal on your car.
+The ordinance has passed and staff will work to replace existing signs with the new signage and we will launch an intensive awareness campaign.

 Will my street be converted to 25mph?